ragingwind/next-hnpwa/README.md

 # next-hnpwa

-> HNPWA (Hacker News PWA) with Next.js.
+> [HNPWA](https://hnpwa.com/) with Next.js.
 Watch the [demo](https://next-hnpwa.now.sh/) first.
-It is essential to help you understand how it works HNPWA with the target framework.
-Backed by [firebase-hackernews](https://www.npmjs.com/package/firebase-hackernews) 3rd-party lib for [Hacker News firebase API](https://github.com/HackerNews/API), which is [running on service worker](https://github.com/codebusking/next-hnpwa-guide-kit/blob/master/generate-sw.js#L71) with brand new service worker SDK from Google, called [Workbox](https://workboxjs.org)
+This project is essential to help you understand how it works HNPWA with Next.js, react framework, supporting powerful features like lazy loading, code-splitting.
+Also, backed by [Official HNPWA APIs serving on CDN](https://github.com/tastejs/hacker-news-pwas/blob/master/docs/api.md), and mount a brand new service worker SDK from Google, [Workbox](https://workboxjs.org) for offline cache and more.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/124117/27153738-93aab18e-518d-11e7-92d9-d4c70e05ca4e.png" width="1024" />